-1 The holder or operator of a construction machine must carry out exhaust emission maintenance or have such maintenance carried out at least every 24 months.
-It must retain the results of the exhaust emission maintenance for at least two years and present it to the authorities on request.

-2 Construction machines need not be inspected periodically in accordance with Article 13 paragraph 3.
+- 1 The holder or operator of a construction machine must carry out exhaust emission maintenance or have such maintenance carried out at least every 24 months.
+It must retain the results of the exhaust emission maintenance for at least two years and present it to the authorities on request. - 2 Construction machines need not be inspected periodically in accordance with Article 13 paragraph 3.
 The authority shall carry out random checks of the results of exhaust emission maintenance.
 If there is any suspicion of excessive solid particle emissions, it may order further exhaust emission maintenance.

-4 Air pollution control requirements for machinery
+4 Air pollution control requirements for machines and equipment with internal combustion engines